santosh/placecamera/CONTRIBUTING.md

 ## Coding Style and Conventions

-Follow PEP8, most importantly, indent by 4 space and use semicolons.
+Follow PEP8, and most importantly, indent by 4 space and use semicolons.
 Just kidding. :wink: